 Identity is at the core of Polymesh.
 Polymesh implements a federated root of trust via permissioned Customer Due Diligence service providers.
 Every transaction in Polymesh is associated with an identity.

-Identities provide private identity and key management.
+Identities provide attestation and key management.
 All users must act through an on-chain identity when interacting with Polymesh.
-Identities are referenced through DIDs (decentralised identifiers)
+Identities are referenced through DIDs (decentralised identifiers).

-Identities allow asset issuers to enforce compliance on-chain and in real time as assets are issued, traded and settled between different parties.
+Identity attestations allow asset issuers to enforce compliance on-chain in real-time as assets are issued, traded and settled between different parties.

-An entity (a real world individual or organisation) can have multiple on-chain identities, allowing them to keep their overal positions confidential.
+An entity (a real world individual or organisation) can have multiple on-chain identities, allowing them to keep their overall positions confidential.

 Governance allows the chain to grow and develop.
 Polymesh has a sophisticated governance mechanism that combines signals from the broader community with technical experts (committees) and a governing council for actioning proposals.
 Polymesh Improvement Proposals (PIPs) can be proposed by any network user, and possible PIPs include network upgrades, setting the parameters of the network related to consensus and security and many other actions.

-The Polymesh governance system is designed to further decentalise over time.
+The Polymesh governance system is designed to further decentralise over time.

 Polymesh facilitates claim based compliance directly in its base layer.
 Asset issuers can set flexible and extendable rules relating to the claims that their investors are required to have attached to their identity in order to either send or receive the asset.
-These rules can be combined to create complex transfer restrictions that are tailored to the assets specific type, jurisidiction and regulatory regime.
-In addition, smart extensions allow asset issuers to author their own fully flexibly additional transfer restrictions, that can leverage the Polymath Unique Identity System to enforce compliance at the entity and identity level.
+These rules can be combined to create complex transfer restrictions that are tailored to the assets specific type, jurisdiction and regulatory regime.